Historical monuments in Diu

 In 1538 Diu fortress was besieged by Mahmud Ahmad Shah III, but the garrison foiled the attack.
 In 1545 it was invested again, but Dom Joao de Castro routed the Gujarati forces in a pitched battle, raised the siege and annexed the entire island.
 In 1670 Arabs from Muscat plundered the fort.
 In 1961 the Indian government invaded the island and expelled the Portuguese.
 During the attack a number of historic buildings, including the old fort church, were bombed.

 Fort of Diu

-The fort at Diu is considered to be one of the most important Portuguese forts not only in Asia.
+The fort of Diu is considered to be one of the most important Portuguese forts not only in Asia.
+It was built in 1535 subsequent to a defense alliance forged by Bahadur Shah, the Sultan of Gujarat and the Portuguese when Humayun, the Mughal Emperor attempted to annex this territory.
 The fort commands a magnificent view of the sea and surrounding area.
 The approach to the fort is via a gateway flanked by two pointed pillars carrying a Portuguese inscription and defended by a bastion called St George.
 Inside it there is a small chapel built in 1702.
 Cannon and cannon balls can still be seen throughout, many in an excellent state of preservation.
 However the fort is now crumbling into decay.

 |More Articles in Monuments Of West India (4)|